kk-digital/kcg-ml-sd1p4/README.md

   --epsilon_scaled EPSILON_SCALED
-                        Epsilon for scaled data (default: 0.2) --use_76th_embedding  If this option is set, only use the last entry in the embeddings tensor
+                        Epsilon for scaled data (default: 0.2) --use_76th_embedding  If this option is set, only use the last entry in the embeddings tensor --show_validation_loss  If this option is set, shows validation loss during training
 ```

 #### Example Usage: